robbydnps/nps_ss1100_fall24_FInal_Proj/README.md

 ### Assignment
 - **Instructions**: Work in groups of four to complete the steps outlined in the project.
-- **Submission**: Turn in screenshots, code snippets, and a report directly to the instructor.
+- **Submission**: All of your submission will go here in this repository, to include this README file to hold your writeup

 ### Procedure
 #### Preparation